cheezy/fig_newton/README.md

 ````

 When you run the cucumber command you can easily select the correct profile which in turn will select the correct configuration file for your environment.

+Another way to set the file to use is to create a file based on the hostname of the computers on which it will run.
+For example, if we have an environment named _development.mydomain.com_ and another environment named _test.mydomain.com_ and yet another named _systemtest.mydomain.com_ we can create files named the same as the domain with the yml extension.

 ## Installation